catebell/LUAD-LUSC-Tumor-Classification/README.md

 ## Explainability
 [model_analysis_functions.py](model_analysis_functions.py) provides functions for the interpretation of the learned models decisional processes and what features they focus on:

-- Graph branch attention scores (get_gene_attention_weights()) retrieves the attention scores given to each gene by the GAT-GNN layers, with higher scores to the genes that the model learned to monitor more closely.
+- Graph branch attention scores (`get_gene_attention_weights` function) retrieves the attention scores given to each gene by the GAT-GNN layers, with higher scores to the genes that the model learned to monitor more closely.

 ```
 2026-04-09 11:56:00,592 - INFO - Genes with attention importance = 1.000: